Berthed at the Charlestown Navy Yard in Boston, "Old Ironsides" is the oldest commissioned warship still afloat.

-Commissioned by the first US president, George Washington, the USS Constitution is probably most famous for defeating numerous British warships in the War of 1812.
-It was during this war, in the battle against the HMS Guerriere, the ship earned the nickname “Old Ironsides,” when her crew noticed shots from the British ship simply bounced off its hull they proclaimed: “Huzzah!
+Named by the first U.S. president, George Washington, the USS Constitution is probably most famous for defeating numerous British warships in the War of 1812.
+It was during this war, in the battle against the HMS Guerriere, the ship earned the nickname “Old Ironsides,” when the crew of the British ship noticed their canon shots simply bounced off its hull they proclaimed: “Huzzah!
 Her sides are made of iron!”
-The USS Constitution is America’s Ship of State.
+The USS Constitution is the United States official Ship of State.

-Today the ship is berthed neatly at Pier 1 of the former Charlestown Navy Yard, which is now a National Park and is located at the end of the Freedom Trail in Boston, where she stands the oldest commissioned and fully functioning warship in the United States.
-The wooden-hulled, 3-mast heavy frigate of the US Navy was launched from Hartt’s shipyard in Boston’s North End on October 21, 1797.
+Today the ship is berthed at Pier 1 of the Charlestown Navy Yard, which is now a National Park and is located at the end of the Freedom Trail in Boston.
+It is the oldest commissioned warship still afloat in the world.
+The wooden-hulled, 3-masted frigate of the US Navy was launched from Hartt’s shipyard in Boston’s North End on October 21, 1797.
 One of six frigates authorized by Congress in the Naval Armament Act of 1794, and designed to be more heavily armed and better constructed than the standard ships of the period.

 Old Ironsides served initially served in the French-Quasi war and later became the flagship of the Mediterranean fleet, fighting its first engagement against Barbary pirates of North Africa.
-It fought bravely winning numerous victories over the Royal Navy during the War of 1812, and continued to serve as a flagship in the Mediterranean and African fleets into the 1850s.
+It fought bravely winning numerous victories over the Royal Navy during the War of 1812.
+Later, it continued to serve as a flagship in the Mediterranean, African, and Pacific fleets into the 1850s.
 During its time as African Squadron flagship it captured its last prize, the slave ship H.N.
 Gambril in 1853.
-Later, it was a training ship during the Civil War, carried freight to the Paris World Fair of 1878, until she finally retired from active service three years later, continuing light work until designated a museum in 1907.
+Later, it was a training ship during the Civil War, carried freight to the Paris World Fair of 1878, until it finally retired from active service three years later, continuing light work until designated a museum in 1907.

-The most comprehensive and historically accurate restoration to date occurred again from 1992-1996, and the ship sailed under her own power for her 200th birthday in 1997, then again in 2012 to commemorate her victory over the HMS Guerriere that earned its nickname.
+The most comprehensive and historically accurate restoration to date occurred again from 1992-1996, and the ship sailed under its own power for its 200th birthday in 1997, then again in 2012 to commemorate its victory over the HMS Guerriere that earned its nickname.
 A further restoration project was conducted from 2007-2010 which returned the ship as accurately as possible to its original War of 1812 configuration.

 Today, the ship keeps a crew of 60 officers and sailors to aid in its mission to promote the understanding of the US Navy’s role in war and peace.
 The crew are all active-duty Navy sailors — an honorable special duty assignment.
 It is also crewed, maintained and restored by the civilian Navy staff of the Naval History & Heritage Command Detachment Boston.
 They have nearly finished another ongoing maintenance and restoration project replacing rotten wood, copper hull sheathing, rigging and more.

 Know Before You Go

-Until current restoration work is complete, the ship is in Dry Dock.
-The USS Constitution is still open to the public on a first-come, first-serve basis during their operating hours.
+Though actively under restoration, the USS Constitution is open to the public on a first-come, first-serve basis during their operating hours.
 Please be aware that visitors must pass through a security inspection and show federal or state photo identification, such as a driver’s license or passport, before embarking on USS Constitution.
 Visitors under the age of 18 do not require a photo identification card.